 Dual credit is the term given to courses in which high school students have the opportunity to earn both high school and college credits simultaneously.
-Dual credit courses are taught by high school faculty, adjunct college faculty or college faculty either at the high school, at the college or university, or sometimes through online courses or distance education.
+Dual credit courses are taught by high school faculty, adjunct college faculty, or college faculty at the high school.
 Dual credit is offered by both state and independent (private, regionally accredited) colleges and universities.
 Dual Credit courses can impact college GPAs and financial aid eligibility – so be prepared.
-Check the database for one-to-one comparison charts.

 Early College means an academic program consisting of a series of dual credit courses or concurrent enrollment courses, or both, which allow a high school student to earn both a high school diploma and one or more of the following:

 - An associate degree that has been approved by the Indiana Commission for Higher Education (ICHE)

-- Up to two years of academic credit toward a baccalaureate degree;
+- Up to two years of academic credit toward a bachelor’s degree

 Your service may be rewarded with credits toward a civilian degree.
 Find out how active-duty military members and veterans can transfer experience and service training into college credits.